 The most vital part of any management job is process management.

-A component process management is coming up with the processes and procedures that will be followed on various projects.
+A process management component is coming up with the processes and procedures that will follow on various projects.

-Process decisions include what you want the outcome of a project to be, deadlines and milestones that must be met to reach that outcome and team members that will work on various aspects of the project.
+Process decisions include what you want the project’s outcome to be, deadlines and milestones that must be met to reach that outcome and team members that will work on various aspects of the project.

 Effective process decisions are the key to successful management.